ibexa/documentation-developer/docs/releases/ez_platform_v3.0_project_update.md

 Content of the `web` folder is now placed in `public`.
 Content of `app/Resources/assets` has been moved to `assets`.

-## Replacing SignalSlots with Events

-v3.0 removes SignalSlots and replaces them with Symfony Events.
-To use them, create [Event Listeners](https://symfony.com/doc/4.3/event_dispatcher.html) in your code.

 ## Field Types

 To update to v3.0, your Field Type must not implement the `eZ\Publish\SPI\FieldType\Nameable` interface.